Proud Canadian Company

 Prime Interest Rate in Canada

-The prime rate as of today’s date in Canada is .
+The prime rate in Canada as of today is 4.45%.
 The prime rate is a floating rate calculated using the Bank of Canada’s overnight target rate, also known as the policy rate.
-This rate applies to variable mortgage and revolving credit products.
-However, this rate also affects business and commercial lending since it is used as the benchmark for commercial banks in the country.
+This rate applies to variable mortgages and revolving credit products.
+However, it also affects business and commercial lending since it is used as the benchmark for commercial banks in the country.

 Key Takeaways

-• A variable-rate loan, lines of credit and variable-rate mortgage fluctuate with the lender’s prime rate.
+• A variable-rate loan, lines of credit and variable-rate mortgages fluctuate with the lender’s prime rate.

 • The Bank of Canada’s target overnight rate influences lenders’ prime rates.